Tribal health providers have figured out the key to Covid-19 vaccine success. Here's their secret | NewsChannel 3-12

 The tribe’s “biggest confidence builder” in the vaccine has been its decision to put fluent Cherokee speakers at the front of the line, said Principal Chief Chuck Hoskin Jr.

 Cherokee speakers were among the first groups eligible for the vaccine, as part of the tribe’s effort to save its language from the existential threat of Covid-19.
 Only about 2,000 people could speak Cherokee fluently before the pandemic.
-The virus claimed the lives of more than 120.
+The virus claimed the lives of an estimated 45 speakers.

 By inoculating its most revered and treasured citizens first, the Cherokee Nation signaled to others who may have been on the fence that it believed the vaccine was safe.

-Note: CORRECTION: This piece has been corrected to say that the virus claimed the lives of an estimated 45 Cherokee speakers.